Skip to content

 WARNING

-The input and output file paths, model type, and chunk size are hardcoded in this example.
+The input and output file paths and model name are hardcoded in this example.
 You may need to modify the input file path to match the location of your audio file.
-The input WAV file must be recorded at 48 kHz.
-Audio is processed in 480-sample chunks.
+The input WAV file must be at the sample rate required by the chosen model (see model_params.input_sample_rate).
+Audio is processed in chunks whose size is given by model_params.input_chunk_size_samples (this varies by model; e.g. Capella uses 480, other models may use different sizes).

 Here's a general sequence diagram for this example: